grapestone5321/robond-deep_learning/writeup.md

 labels to training data with this label.
 - workers: maximum number of processes to spin up.
 This can affect our training speed and is dependent on our hardware.

-Learning rate 0.005 is more stable than 0.05 and improves the accuracy faster than 0.0005.
-Batch size 16 obtains the higher final score in comparison to Batch size 32.
-Epoch needs 20 iterations to get enough accuracy.

-steps_per_epoch = number_of_ training_images/batch_size

-validation_steps = number_of_validation_images/batch_size

 ```
 learning_rate = 0.005
 batch_size = 16